imvignesh003/SpringBoot-AML/TO-DO.md

 TO-DO List

-- "Get" lists of authors, titles
+- "get" lists of authors, titles
 - Add "get" list of books by author functionality
   - Sort by: alphabetically, number of titles, popularity, reviews
 - Resist the temptation to expand to films, documentaries, music, etc.